Channel Adoption Pathways and Post-Adoption Behavior: Robustness Checks

 \subsection{Effect size measurement}

-A potential concern with our ATT measurement, especially for our Covid analysis, is that \textit{covid adopters} may be ``contaminated'' with some \textit{organic adopters} -- customers who would have adopted the online channel organically during the onset of COVID-19, had COVID-19 not occurred.
-As a result, the treatment group may include a mix of ``true" \textit{covid adopters} and \textit{organic adopters}.
-If such contamination exists, the ATT estimates reported in \S\ref{ssec:results} would be a lower bound on the true ATT for covid-driven adoption (relative to organic), and we can back out the ATT for the subset of customers of interest (i.e., the ``true" \textit{covid adopters}).
-The true ATT for \textit{covid adopters} relative to \textit{organic adopters} can be obtained by dividing the estimated ATT (reported in \S\ref{ssec:results}) by the fraction of ``true'' \textit{covid adopters}, given by Equation \ref{eq:att_bound}:

-where $w_{covid}$ is the fraction of ``true'' \textit{covid adopters} in the sample.\footnote{Assuming the monthly incidence of \textit{organic adopters} remains constant, we estimate that around 38.5\% of the \textit{covid adopters} could actually be \textit{organic adopters} $(12799 / 33246)$.
-Hence, $w_{covid} = 61.5\%$ can be the fraction of ``true'' \textit{covid adopters}.} Therefore, the ``true" ATT of spend for \textit{covid-driven adopters} relative to \textit{organic adopters} would be $\frac{-3.095}{0.615} = -5.033$ (std. error: 10.512), and the ``true" ATT of profit would be $\frac{-9.079}{0.615} = 14.763$ (std. error: 3.698)\footnote{Numbers are taken from the column 2 of Tables \ref{tab:total_spend} and \ref{tab:profitability}.}.
-This confirms that even with potential contamination, the difference in spend relative to organic adopters is small and with a confidence interval that includes zero, while the difference in profit is larger and with a confidence interval that does not include zero.
+A potential concern with our ATT measurement, especially for our COVID-19 analysis, is that \textit{COVID adopters} may be ``contaminated'' with some \textit{organic adopters} -- customers who would have adopted the online channel organically during the onset of COVID-19, had COVID-19 not occurred.
+As a result, the treatment group may include a mix of ``true" \textit{COVID adopters} and \textit{organic adopters}.
+If such contamination exists, the ATT estimates reported in \S\ref{ssec:results_event_organic_adopters} would be a lower bound on the true ATT for COVID adoption (relative to organic), and we can back out the ATT for the subset of customers of interest (i.e., the ``true" \textit{COVID adopters}).
+The true ATT for \textit{COVID adopters} relative to \textit{organic adopters} can be obtained by dividing the estimated ATT (reported in \S\ref{ssec:results_event_organic_adopters}) by the fraction of ``true'' \textit{COVID adopters}.
+Assuming the monthly incidence of \textit{organic adopters} remains constant, we estimate that around 38.5\% of the \textit{COVID adopters} could actually be \textit{organic adopters} and $61.5\%$ can be the fraction of ``true'' \textit{COVID adopters}.
+Using this fraction, we can compute the ``true" ATT of spend for \textit{COVID adopters} relative to \textit{organic adopters} as -5.03 (std. error: 10.363, p-value: 0.627) and the ``true" ATT of profit as 15.763 (std. error: 3.638, p-value: 0.000).
+The details of these calculations and the block bootstrapping used for standard error computations are shown in Web Appendix $\S$\ref{appssec:effect_size_measurement}.
+This confirms that, even with potential contamination, the difference in spend relative to \textit{organic adopters} is small, with a confidence interval that includes zero, whereas the difference in profit is larger and has a confidence interval that does not include zero.
 As such, our substantive conclusions remain unchanged.